 Pella offers a number of upgrade options for their windows, including impact-resistant glass, improved energy efficiency, between-the-glass blinds, and integrated security sensors.
 Pella’s existing series include a variety of these options, but their interactive Pella Design Works program allows users to design their ideal windows with the help of a Pella professional.
 Through this process, buyers can add and customize any number of these upgrades to their windows.

 Pella has a strong reputation with its customers, earning an A+ with the Better Business Bureau.
-While Pella has received a number of complaints from customers with the BBB, they have taken action to resolve every issue, which shows their dedication to customer satisfaction.
+While Pella has received a number of complaints from customers with the BBB, they have taken action to resolve every issue and negative review, which shows their dedication to customer satisfaction.

 While Pella offers very high-quality windows, they also offer several series of windows that emphasize durability and quality less in order to provide a lower cost option for people on a budget.
 These windows are still very durable, secure, and energy efficient, but they are more affordable if those factors are less important to the buyer.
 With such an extensive variety of options, the actual cost will be very specifically tied to the options, styles, and materials the buyer chooses.
 However, windows start around $300 a piece and can cost over $2,000 for highly custom options.